LabyMod/labymod4-api-wiki/docs/pages/server/labymod/moderation/installed-addons.md

-???+ warning "Only available on Snapshot"
-    This feature was added in LabyMod 4.2.33 (currently only available on the snapshot release channel).

 There are multiple packets related to the installed addons of your players.
 But all rely on the client-bound packet `InstalledAddonsRequestPacket`.
 The workflow is as follows: